 Researchers added that about 75 percent of suicides and firearm-related homicides in which women are the victims occur at home.

 “Since empirical data suggest that most victims of homicide know their assailants, the higher risk for women strongly indicates domestic violence,” Andrew Anglemyer, a U.S. Army veteran and data analytics expert in UCSF’s pharmacy and global health sciences programs, said in a release.

 The study excluded data from cases in which the death was ruled accidental.
 Researchers also adjusted for mental illness, arrest history, and other potential biases in the original studies they examined.

 More than half the studies were conducted after a 1996 federal ban went into affect preventing the U.S. Department of Health and Human Services—the parent agency of the CDC—from funding research that could be seen as promoting gun control.

 In the 1970s and 80s, the CDC tracked the impact of firearms on human deaths.

 But when appropriating budget money for the 1997 fiscal year, lobbying from the National Rifle Association (NRA) and other Second Amendment groups ensured that the language of the funding bill clearly stated that “none of the funds made available for injury prevention and control at the [CDC] may be used to advocate or promote gun control.”

 Following the Dec.
 14, 2012, shooting at Sandy Hook Elementary School in Newtown, Conn. during which 20 children and six adults were killed, public outcry to curb mass shootings reached an all-time high.

 The research funding ban was challenged by many, including more than 100 scientists who wrote to Vice Pres.
-Joe Biden to ask for data-driven policy and the roll-out of the National Violent Death Reporting System in all 50 states.
+Joe Biden to ask for data-driven policy and the roll-out of the

 Biden took the side of the scientists, speaking out against the lobbying power of the NRA.